Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Introduction

 To summarize, the key contributions of this paper include:

 \begin{itemize}

 \item {\em Cross-ITS study on modern datasets.} We present the first comparative analysis of state-of-the-art approaches to student performance modeling across four recently published, large and diverse student log datasets taken from four distinct intelligent tutoring systems (ITS's), resulting in the largest empirical study to date of student performance modeling.
 These four systems teach various topics in elementary mathematics or English as a second language, and the combined data covers approximately 200,000,000 observed actions taken by approximately 750,000 students.
-Three of these datasets have been made publicly available over the past few years, and we make the fourth available with publication of this paper.
+Three of these datasets have been made publicly available over the past few years.

 \item {\em Improved student performance modeling by incorporating prerequisite and hierarchical structure across knowledge components.} All four of the datasets we consider provide a vocabulary of knowledge components (KC's) taught by the system.
-Two datasets provide meta-information about which knowledge components are prerequisites for which others (e.g., {\em Add and subtract negative numbers} is a prerequisite for {\em Multiply and divide negative numbers}), and one provides a hierarchical structure (e.g., the knowledge component {\em Add and subtract vectors} falls hierarchically under {\em Basic vectors}).
+Two datasets provide meta-information about which KCs are prerequisites for which others (e.g., {\em Add and subtract negative numbers} is a prerequisite for {\em Multiply and divide negative numbers}), and one provides a hierarchical structure (e.g., the KC {\em Add and subtract vectors} falls hierarchically under {\em Basic vectors}).
 We found that incorporating the pre- and postrequisite information into the model resulted in substantial improvements in accuracy predicting which future questions the student would answer correctly (e.g., by including features such as the counts of correctly answered questions related to prerequisite and post-requisite topics).
 Features derived from the hierarchical structure lead to improvements as well, but to a lesser degree than the ones extracted from the prerequisite structures.

 \item {\em Improved student performance modeling by incorporating log data features beyond which questions were answered correctly.} Although earlier work has focused on student performance models that consider only the sequence of questions asked and which were answered correctly, modern log data includes much more information.
 We found that incorporating this information yields accuracy improvements over the current state of the art.
 For example, we found that features such as the length of time the student took to answer previous questions, the number of videos watched on the KC, and whether the student is currently answering a question in a pre-test, post-test, or a practice session were all useful features for predicting whether a student would correctly answer the next question.